Mariners bullpen can’t hold five-run lead in a 6-5 loss to the Rangers

 On Tap

 The Mariners will travel to Maryvale to face the Milwaukee Brewers in a Sunday afternoon affair.
-After being forced to pitch in simulated games on the backfields due to complications with his work visa, James Paxton apparently has those issues taken of and will make his first Cactus League start.
+After being forced to pitch in simulated games on the backfields due to complications with his work visa, James Paxton apparently has those issues taken care of and will make his first Cactus League start.
 Paxton is expected to go at least four innings and at least 75 pitches.
 Also scheduled to pitch are right-handers Yohan Ramirez, J.T.
 Chargois, Gerson Bautista and Joey Gerber.
 Milwaukee will start right-hander Wily Peralta.
 The game will not be televised in any capacity.
 There will be a live radio broadcast on mariners.com and ESPN 710-AM.

 Boxscore